FERNman/angular-google-charts/README.md

 ];
 ```

 The data object can also include formatters for the given data.
-To use these, pass an object of type `{v: any, f: string}` as the data values in the inner array.
+To use these, pass an object of type `{ v: any, f: string }` as the data values in the inner array.
 The property `v` should contain the real value, and the property `f` the formatted value.

+Formatters can also be passed as a separate input property, see [Formatters](#formatters);

 ```typescript
 myData = [